Tanmoy037/istio/README.md

 **VirtualService:** How you route your traffic to a given destination(possible canary deployment using this)

-**DestinationRule:** Configure what happens to traffic for that destination
+**DestinationRule:** Configure what happens to traffic for that destination(how traffic is handled once it reaches a particular version)